Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Introduction

+Highly compact environments, as represented by the orange curve, can also affect the early-time energetics of the light curve by suppressing the initial peak accretion.
+More interestingly, over the 100-year timeframe, the light curve never touches the $t^{-5/3}$ decay.
+TDEs occurring in sufficiently compact environments can therefore exhibit persistently shallower decays throughout the observable window, suggesting a possible environmental origin for a subset of observed TDEs with shallow decay profiles.

+In contrast, more diffuse environments, such as that represented by the blue curve, are dynamically irrelevant in the early-time evolution, and the light curve closely follows the standard Keplerian fallback evolution over the 100-year window.
+This highlights that the effective compactness of the host environment determines whether deviations from the standard fallback behavior are expected to arise within practical observational windows.

-As a preview of our main findings, this extended model, to our surprise, produces light curves with features absent in conventional treatments.
-As illustrated in Figure \ref{fig:introfig}, the presence of an external gravitational field introduces deviations from the standard $t^{-5/3}$ decay, including periods of rebrightening and extended shallower decline.
-These deviations suggest that the host galaxy’s mass distribution can imprint itself directly onto the TDE light curve, revealing a deeper level of coupling between local and global gravitational influences than previously assumed.
-We will explore these behaviors in detail in the later sections.
+At very late times, additional features emerge, including broad shallow tails and secondary peaks in the light curve.
+These signatures, however, arise only on timescales beyond those probed by most current observations, and at accretion levels that may fall below the sensitivity limits of our current instruments.
+Existing datasets are therefore only marginally sensitive, or in most cases completely blind, to these late-time signals, given how short most survey campaigns tend to be.
+Nevertheless, their very presence demonstrates that the host galaxy’s mass distribution can imprint itself directly onto the TDE light curve, revealing a deeper level of coupling between local and global gravitational influences than previously assumed.
+We will explore these behaviors in full detail in the later sections.

-By moving beyond the classic Keplerian model, we get a richer picture of how TDEs might unfold in realistic environments.
+By moving beyond the classic Keplerian models, we get a richer picture of how TDEs might unfold in realistic environments.
 This approach not only enhances theoretical predictions but also carries implications for how we observe and interpret these rare events.
 In the long run, this means we might be able to use TDEs not just to probe black holes, but also to map the environments around them.

 This paper is structured as follows.
 Section \ref{sec:model} lays out the extended model for TDEs in combined black hole-galaxy potentials.
 In Section \ref{sec:lc}, we present the resulting light curves and explore how different parameters shape the fallback signal.
-Section \ref{sec:par} maps out the parameter space and identifies conditions under which the light curves develop non-standard features, such as shallower-than-expected decay and rebrightening phases.
-We further test the model against a TDE rebrightening candidate to examine what degree of galactic compactness would be required to account for its observed emission, thereby highlighting both the potential reach and the limitations of our framework.
+Section \ref{sec:par} maps out a more nuanced region of the parameter space and identifies conditions under which the light curves develop non-standard features, such as shallower-than-expected decay and rebrightening phases.
 Finally, we summarize our findings and draw our conclusions in Section \ref{sec:conc}.